-Materiality: £282k (2018: £601k)
+Materiality: £279k (2019: £282k)

-Basis for determining materiality: 2% of interest receivables (2018: 3% of net assets)
+Basis for determining materiality: 2% of interest receivables (2019: 2% of interest receivables)

-Rationale for the benchmark applied: The company is a wholly owned subsidiary used as a financing company for the group.
+Rationale for the benchmark: The company is a wholly owned subsidiary used as a financing company for the group.
 This entity, therefore, manages group financing (borrowing and lending) which are the key areas of interest for the group company.
 Interest receivable is the main source of income for the entity which allows the entity to pay off their liabilities.
-Therefore, the income stream is key to the users and to management.
+The interest income balance is hence the main focus area for the holding company who is the main user of the financial statement of the company.